agateau/blog/2016/an-intro-to-git-gui/index.md

 .. thumbimg :: git-gui-screenshot.png
     :alt: git gui screenshot

-Yes, it's indeed a bit ugly, thanks to it using tcl-tk, just like its most widely known brother, `gitk`.
+It's indeed a bit ugly, thanks to it using tcl-tk, just like its more widely known brother, `gitk`, but its capabilities makes it a pleasant tool to use.

-On the left side you can see two lists: the top list contains all your unstaged changes, the bottom list contains all your staged changes (ie: files which have been added with `git add`, or removed with `git rm`).
+On the left side you can see two lists: the top list contains all your unstaged changes, the bottom list contains all your staged changes (ie: files that have been added with `git add`, or removed with `git rm`).

-The right side, contains a large view which shows the change of the currently selected file and in the bottom a text area where you can enter your commit message as well as a few widgets to trigger different actions.
+The right side contains a large view that shows the change of the currently selected file and in the bottom a text area where you can enter your commit message as well as a few widgets to trigger different actions.

 How does one uses it?
-Easy: to stage a file to commit click on the icon of the file in the top-left side: the file disappears from the top list and appears in the bottom one.
-If you click on the name of the file, it gets selected, and you can see the changes in the main area.
+Easy: to stage a file to commit click on the icon of the file in the top-left side: the file moves from the top list to the bottom one.
+If you click on the name of the file, it gets selected and you can see the changes in the main area.

 ## Why use `git gui` instead of the command line?